AnOtterGithubUser/anottergithubuser.github.io/_peeks/2025-03-11-llm-inference-engines-servers.md

 - *KV cache management*: allocate memory depending on sequences lengths, free memory when a sequence is finished, read and write rows in between.
 - *Sequences batching*: incoming sequences should be put together in batches to be processed in parallel, to maximize GPU computations and minimize latency.
 - *Distributed execution*: partition model weights across GPUs for large models, perform tensor computations in parallel on each GPU, gather the results.
 - *LLM specific CUDA kernels*: CUDA is a C/C++ framework developed by Nvidia for GPU programming.
 GPU functions in CUDA are called *kernels*.
-Engines implement kernels optimized for LLMs.
+Engines implement kernels optimized for LLM inference.

 For example, vLLM implements **PagedAttention**, an algorithm to compute dot-products efficiently with near-optimal memory management, and **continuous batching**, a method to process sequences in parallel with no memory wastes.